seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 - [x] Web camera

-- [x] Windows/Linux from OC boot menu `It's best practice to not boot from OC when performing firmware upgrade`

 - [x] Wifi - Intel Wireless-AC 8265 `Use HeliPort app for Wi-Fi control`

-- [x] Sleep/Wake
+- [x] Windows/Linux from OC boot menu `It's best practice to not boot from OC when planning to perform firmware upgrade`

 ## What's not working ⚠️

 - [ ] Fingerprint reader  `There is finally after many years working driver for Linux (python-validity), don't expect macOS driver any time soon.`

 - [ ] PM 981 `Still unstable.
 Could work for some, not for others.`

+- [ ] Sidecar wireless `If you want to use this feature, buy a compatible Broadcom card!`

 ## Not tested